 The city of Antalya is surely one of the most attractive holiday destinations in the world for its mix of remarkable history, glorious natural sights and unique atmosphere.
 Whatever floats your boat on a holiday (particularly floating on boats) you’ll find something to enjoy.
 From maze-like streets to flowing waterfalls and stadiums of ancient civilisations, the sheer breadth of activities and attractions is staggering.
-Make your base at Club Med Palmiye, then enjoy brilliant food, entertainment and pampering as you plan for the next local adventure.
+Make your base at Club Med Palmiye, one of the best hotels for families, and then enjoy brilliant food, entertainment and pampering as you plan for the next local adventure.
 We've selected 20 of the things you could be doing when you travel to Antalya but it's a list that seemingly has no end.

 There are some photos that simply need to be taken when you visit certain destinations.
 In Antalya’s case, it’s the Yivli Minare.
 This minaret, a stunning example of Seljuk architecture, stands tall in the region and is based at the entrance into the old city.
 Built by Sultan Aladdin Keykubad in the early 13th century, this fluted minaret stands on an imposing stone base and follows a mesmerising path upwards with blue glazed tiles that stripe around a structure full of intricate details.
 The mosque next door has also been around since the 14th century and is still in use.
 You can also discover tombs, an informative museum and, of course, a well stocked tourist shop in the vicinity.